 Chief Meyer and IT Director Tim Neubeck gave the background on the request.
-Chief Meyer stated that FirstNet will help in emergencies by having City cell phones be a priority.
-Brandon Harris from FirstNet presented the contract and answered questions
+Chief Meyer stated that this will help in emergencies to have city cell phones be a priority.
+Brandon Harris from First Net presented the contract and answered questions